 5.16 Stream Buffers.

-a) Development design and construction shall comply with the stream buffer requirements contained in LUMO Sections 3.6.3 Resource Conservation District and 5.18 Jordan watershed riparian buffer protection.
+a) Development design and construction shall comply with the stream buffer requirements contained in LUMO Sections 3.6.3 Resource Conservation District and 5.18 Jordan watershed riparian buffer protection, unless superseded by more stringent requirements as a result of stormwater management standards in section 5.3.
 The Developer Owners, Parcel Owners or the Representative retain the right to appeal stream classifications to a final determination.

 5.17 Landscaping Standards.